What is a Risk Management Specialist?

 - Microsoft SQL Server

-What education or degrees do I need to become a Risk Management Specialist?
+How do I Become a Risk Management Specialist?

 What work experience do I need to become a Risk Management Specialist?